 In his Tractatus Wittgenstein was influenced by Gottlob Frege in following some of the Fregean interpretations of Kant’s epistemology in his First Critique, with the formal semantics which replaces Kant’s Transcendental logic as the justification of the Transcendental empty concepts to meat or clear the blind objects of the sensual intuitions.
 But, at the end Kant was unsuccessful in his such enterprise due to the unbridgeable Gap in his epistemology between the Transcendental formal component and the Sensual material components of cognitions as he admitted in a letter to is friend, 1798.
 However instead of this Kant’s epistemological difficulty Frege uses the formal logic to infer from the Transcendental Platonist axiomatic thoughts the model of reality, which in the Kantian terms it is the experience sensual intuitions with their blind objects, that replace reality but does not represent the noumenal reality, the things inthemselves, and Wittgenstein as a follower of this Kantian and Fregean Transcendental epistemology he ended in his solipsism as being closed in his own a priori thoughts which is the gist of his inquires in the Tractatus.

 1.2.
-The Metaphysical Subject Presenting-Describing the Worldly Facts and Picturing Reality and Frege Conception of Logic and Mathematics.
+The Metaphysical Subject Presenting-Describing Worldly Facts and Picturing Reality, and Frege’s Conception of Logic and Mathematics.

-How the truth-conditions of elementary propositions can be known in order to determine whether they present truly the World?
-In Wittgenstein’s metaphysics of the Tractatus the Metaphysical Subject is the only one that can with Thoughts with its sense use the Tractarian descriptive language to depict Worldly facts by elementary propositions and picture the Reality (Wittgenstein, T: 4-4.01, 4.461-4.463).
+How can the truth-conditions of elementary propositions be known in order to determine whether they truly present the world?
+In Wittgenstein’s metaphysics of the Tractatus the metaphysical subject is the only one who can, with thoughts and their sense, use the Tractarian descriptive language to depict worldly facts, by elementary propositions, and picture reality (Wittgenstein, T: #4-4.01, #4.461-4.463).

 4. A thought is a proposition with a sense.

-The difficulty is to explain whether the Metaphysical Subject the Philosopher or Wittgenstein himself in his Tractatus being outside the empirical-psychological world can present truly the facts of the World and picturing Objects of the possible states of affairs in Reality, a`la Kant, supersensible Reality?
-The Metaphysical Subject can be considered like the Cartesian God staying outside the World, not like the humble human beings, and has a separate access to propositional facts and to bare facts that enable him to present their logical form, their multiplicity.
-Thus, the Metaphysical Subject can project a new sense to the propositional fact and its components names in order to connect it with the objects of the states of affairs in Reality it intends to picture.
+The difficulty is to explain whether the metaphysical subject, the philosopher, or Wittgenstein himself in his Tractatus, being as they are outside the empirical-psychological world, can truly present the facts of the world and picture objects of the possible states of affairs in reality, or as Kant would have it, supersensible reality.
+The metaphysical subject can be considered as a Cartesian God, unlike us humble human beings, standing outside the world with separate access to propositional facts and to bare facts that enable him to present their logical form, their multiplicity.
+Thus, the metaphysical subject can project a new sense to the propositional fact, and its component names, in order to connect it with the objects of the states of affairs in reality that it intends to picture.

 4.027 It belongs to the essence of a proposition [sign] that it should be able to communicate a new sense to us.

-The propositional-sign is a fact in the world and by projecting new thought into this sign it became a proposition with sense (cf. Wittgenstein, T: 3.12).
+The propositional-sign is a fact in the world and by projecting new thought into this sign it becomes a proposition with sense (cf. Wittgenstein, T: #3.12).

 1.3.
-The Formal Logic and the Phenomenal World
+Formal Logic and the Phenomenal World

-However, the logical form of the propositional fact is not enough for a pictorial representation because with one logical form, e.g., R(a, b) one can represent different facts with the same logical form but with different material structures, e.g., that “This chair stands at the table” and that “This book stays on the table”; and sometimes a proposition with a particular material structure, e.g., “The bank is crowded” or “Green is green” can represent with different senses different facts which have the same logical form but with different material structures.
-Only with a specific sense that projected as the content of the pictorial form – the logical syntax – the sign can present an object and propositional-sign can present a possible states of affairs in Reality (Wittgenstein, T: 2.18-2.22).
+The logical form of the propositional fact is not enough for a pictorial representation, because with one logical form, e.g., R(a, b), one can represent different facts with the same logical form but with different material structures, e.g., that “This chair stands at the table” and that “This book stays on the table.”
+Furthermore, sometimes a proposition with a particular material structure, e.g., “The bank is crowded” or “Green is green” can represent with different senses different facts that have the same logical form but different material structures.
+Only with a specific sense that is projected as the content of the pictorial form – the logical syntax –can the sign present an object and a propositional-sign can present a possible state of affairs in reality (Wittgenstein, T: #2.18-2.22).